Fast Thermalization from the Eigenstate Thermalization Hypothesis: Preliminaries for Proofs of Fast Convergence

 Back to our problem, our convergence results rely on identifying and proving (Section~\ref{sec:local_gap}) a notion of a quantum expander for Davies' generator, for both the diagonal block~\eqref{eq:diag_block} and the off-diagonal blocks~\eqref{eq:off_block}.
 In the case of unitary quantum expanders, the constants in $\CO(\cdot)$ are absolute.
 Here, there are extra parameters like the Boltzmann factors (once the common factor $\gamma(-\bomega)$ is divided) as well as the dimensions of subspaces $\vP_{\bnu_1}, \vP_{\nu_2}$. \begin{defn}[Quantum expanders for Lindbladian, with randomness] We say a set of interactions $\vA^a$ gives quantum expanders at certain energy scale $\Delta_{RMT}$ if for energies $ \Delta_{RMT}+\bnu_2 \ge \bnu_1\ge \bnu_2 , \bomega'$ and with high probability(w.r.t to randomness of $\vA^a$)

 \end{defn} Note that the leading eigenvalue on the diagonal block Lindbladian is zero $\lambda_1=0$.
 Since our problem has randomness, the natural object on the RHS is the expectation.
 If the interactions $\vA^a$ are not random, as in any given Hamiltonian, one may substitute for an appropriate analog of the RHS.
-Unfortunately, we do not formalize quantum expanders for the Metropolis setting; this is due to the annoying issues with rounding in QPE and trace-non-preserving.